 What we know: Marvel's God of Thunder is back in his third (and potentially final) solo film, and this time he's up against the Norse apocalypse.
 First though, he'll have to survive a gladiatorial arena that pits him against former teammate The Hulk.
 Thor: The Dark World was a bit of a disappointment, but new director Taika Waititi brings some very strong comedic chops with him, and the early pitch of a Thor/Hulk buddy movie is easily enough to get us excited.

-The first trailer gives a glimpse of the glittery sci-fi mayhem we can expect (including a very made-up Jeff Goldblum), and while we wait for it to come out you can find out what Thor's been up to in Team Thor, the two parts of which you can watch in full on the Civil War and Doctor Strange Blu-rays.
+The trailers gives a glimpse of the glittery sci-fi mayhem we can expect (including a very made-up Jeff Goldblum), and while we wait for it to come out you can find out what Thor's been up to in Team Thor, the two parts of which you can watch in full on the Civil War and Doctor Strange Blu-rays.

 Paddington 2 release date: 10 November 2017